bbdsoftware/metis-cluster-bootstraps/docs/charts/modules/Chart-Docs/metis-apps-crossplane-config.md

 - **ArgoConfig**

-    This contains the project definitons  for the argo project This  contains the argo defintions for the namespaces kube-addons
+    This contains the project definitions  for the argo project This  contains the argo definitions for the namespaces kube-addons

 - **RBAC**